 Bad & Deprecated Web Design

 I put this item last but quite honestly, it should be the first consideration as to why your website is slow.
 My intentions behind writing this article was done under the assumption you have a fairly new website that is acting slow.
 I think it’s human nature to want to improve things such as cars, building materials and improve the efficiency on the way things operate.
 It’s no different in the world of web design and development.
-I take a look at some of the websites we’ve built 5 and 10 years ago and sometimes scratch my head on how inefficient things were back then.
+I sometimes browse through some of the websites we’ve built 5 and 10 years ago and sometimes scratch my head on how inefficient things were back then.

 With advancements in coding standards and technologies, old websites are getting left behind.
 Even you might have noticed that every once in a while you come across a website that doesn’t work.
 In fact, take a look at our website from February 2007.
 You might notice it doesn’t load at all!
 We ran our navigation with Flash and our promo banners with flash!